davidlattimore/davidlattimore.github.io/making-supply-chain-attacks-harder.md

 # Making Rust supply chain attacks harder with Cackle

-If you want a slightly shorter read, skip to "Introducing Cackle".
+If you want a slightly shorter read, skip to [Introducing Cackle](#introducing-cackle-aka-cargo-acl).

 ## A hypothetical story about Alex